OkayAlright/MinNo/extras/making_MinNo.md

          (define result (filter (lambda (x) (equal? (first x) 'mutable-tag)) (rest let-statement)))
          (if (equal? (length result) 1) #t #f)))

+So the code looks a little verbose, but it is rather straight forward once broken down:

+ - *mutable-tag?* is just a predicate to see if some let-statement is marked as mutable in the course code.

+ - *letType-handeler-get-type* simply extracts the type from an AST for easier processing.

+ - *correct-id-if-array* covers the correction of array brackets in type declarations ("array[int]" -> "int[]").

+ The only complicated function is *let-tag-handler* which glues all this stuff together.
+First, it catalogs the variable for the unpacker to correctly handle it later in a list from **state-roster.rkt**.
+Then, if the mutable tag is present, one of two different formatting procedures is used.
+This has to happen because the present of the mutable tag shifts the index of each element for the AST, restricting options in making a general purpose formatter.
+ While formatting, each element of the array is either directly returns or passes through some minor correction (such as **correct-id-if-array**).
+After all of this, the translated AST is passed to the **unpacker**.

 ### Unpacking the Handler